 Though we have launched and edited nine manga magazines for six publishers, the core of our work is the production of trade paperbacks.
-To date we have produced nearly one-thousand titles, including such best sellers as:
+To date we have produced over two thousand titles, including such best sellers as:

 - Happy Mania, by Moyoko Anno, 2003 (In Japan, women are expected to be passive, especially in matters of love, yet heroine Kayoko is a love hunter.
 She was a revolutionary character, and her story was made into a hit television drama.)